Table of Contents

 Another frequent point of confusion has to do with correlations in the data.
-The correlation is a statistic that measure the extent to which two variables move in relation to one another.
-For example, if one variable is the US spending on science, space and technology, and another variable is the number of suicides by hanging, strangulation or suffocation, the correlation between them is the measure of how closely the points align on a straight line when plotted on the same graph.
-Like below:
+The correlation is a statistic that measures the extent to which two variables move in relation to one another.
+For example, if one variable is the the divorce rate in Maine and another variable is the per capita consumption of margarine, the correlation between them is the measure of how closely the points align on a straight line when plotted on the same graph like below:

-So far, we’ve established that data science is about:
+So far, I've established that data science is about:

-- And then analyzing it, using various techniques like descriptive statistics and/or predictive algorithms.
+- Analyzing it using various techniques like descriptive statistics and/or predictive algorithms

 Finally, trade-offs always come up in data science.
-Each data science model has five components: interpretability, simplicity, accuracy, speed and scalability.
-As with most things in life, you can’t have it all, so something’s gotta give.
+Each data science model has five components: interpretability, simplicity, accuracy, speed, and scalability.
+As with most things in life, you can’t have it all, something’s gotta give.
 In the case of the Netflix prize, the winning solution sacrificed speed and scalability.
-It is up to you to decide which of these five are most important for the problem at hand, and which are less of a concern.
+It is up to you to decide which of these five are most important for the problem at hand and which are less of a concern.

 You’ve probably seen this diagram before.
-I don’t entirely agree with it - there’s nothing particularly dangerous about mixing coding skills with domain expertise - but it is for the most part a good illustration of the different skills needed in the data science process.
+I don’t entirely agree with it as there’s nothing particularly dangerous about mixing coding skills with domain expertise, but it is for the most part a good illustration of the different skills needed in the data science process.